swansondesigns/ts-proposal-wp/docs/sections/4-process/development.md

 **Easy to Consume** You can watch at your own pace, pause to take notes, or re-watch sections as needed.

 **Reduces Miscommunication** Visual demonstration eliminates ambiguity about what we're discussing.

-**Permanent Reference** All Loom videos are saved in the relevant Trello cards for future reference.

 ## Development Workflow Integration